 Phase 1 avoids nuts but later in the plan wthese are a good source of dietary fat too.

 Vegetables and SaladsPhase 1 of Atkins aims to get 12-15 grams of carbohydrate per day from vegetables and salad.
-If you choose appropriate low carb veg that's 300 to 500 grams a day (about a pound) of veg per day, or "Your 12–15g of carbs works out at about 175 g (6 oz) of salad leaves plus 200–300 g (7–11 oz)
+If you choose appropriate low carb veg that's 300 to 500 grams a day (about a pound) of veg per day, or in other words "Your 12–15g of carbs works out at about 175 g (6 oz) of salad leaves plus 200–300 g (7–11 oz) cooked vegetables."

 As this is a UK site this quantity is carbohydrates off the nutritional label and doesn't include fibre.
 You'll be getting fibre from the veg too, but that's accounted for separately on our labels.